edly-io/jupyterlite-xblock/README.md

 #### **Update settings of Jupyter Component**

-AI Coach Xblock will be available in Advanced component of course unit now.
+JupyterLite Xblock will be available in Advanced component of course unit now.
 Add "JupyterLite" xblock in unit and click "Edit" button
 Access Edit Settings: Once the XBlock is added, click on the "Edit" button to open the configuration settings.

 #### **Set JupyterLite Service URL:**